Ministry is a Real Job

 Don’t Compromise Scripture

 If the Bible forbids something, it is forbidden.
 If you are under leadership that tells you to participate in or overlook something illegal, immoral or un-scriptural, do not do it.
 When a leader is stressing that “You are under my covering”, yet is covering up evil, remember that evil is something we don’t cover up.
-Many a fallen man has cherry picked the verse, “I will not touch the Lord’s anointed”, while ignoring the fact it refers to David’s refusal to kill a man in cold blood while we went to the toilet.
+Many a fallen man has cherry picked the verse, “I will not touch the Lord’s anointed”, while ignoring the fact it refers to David’s refusal to kill a man in cold blood while he went to the toilet.
 That does not justify protecting sinful leadership.
 Any leader who identifies with Saul should cause you to follow David’s example: do no violence, pray, and go far away.

 Don’t Be Shocked